 The Turkish mining industry would benefit from looking at the events that followed on from the Sago coal mine disaster in the US in 2006, where 12 miners died after becoming trapped underground following an explosion and fire.
 In the aftermath, legislation was rushed through making refuge chambers compulsorily in West Virginia underground coal mines – known as the ‘West Virginia’ Ruling (first introduced in West Virginia, and then adopted nationwide through MSHA PIB NO. P07-03).

-Effect of Hasty Legislation to Safety in Coal Mining
+Effect of Hasty Legislation to Safety

 The result?
 Opportunist manufacturers ‘sprang up’ overnight as soon as the West Virginia Ruling was introduced – manufacturers with limited prior refuge experience or specialist engineering knowledge.
 They sold cheap, untested units – units that quickly flooded the market.
 The mines themselves weren’t to blame – they were simply following the legislation; unaware of the dangers involved in buying unsafe, untested refuge chambers.